raspiblitz/raspiblitz/README.md

 1. Blockchain Sync

 The blockchain on your HDD is not absolutely up-to-date.
-Depending how you got it transferred to your RaspiBlitz it will be some hours, days or even weeks behind.
-Now the RaspiBlitz needs to catch-up the rest by directly syncing with the peer-2-peer network until it reaches almost 100%.
-But even if you see in the beginning a 99.8% this can take time - gaining 1% can be up to 4 hours (depending on network speed).
-So be patient here.
+Depending on how you got it transferred to your RaspiBlitz it will be some hours, days, or even weeks behind.
+Now the RaspiBlitz needs to catch-up on the rest by directly syncing with the peer-2-peer network until it reaches almost 100%.
+Even if you see progress at 99.8%, there can still be waiting time - gaining 1% can take up to 4 hours (depending on network speed), so be patient here.

 2. Lightning Scanning

-Automatically if the Blockchain Sync is progressing LND will start to scan the blockchain and collect information.
-The Lightning scanning alone normally just take around 1 hour until the waiting time is over.
-Can take much longer if you recover on old wallet from seed.
+Automatically, if the Blockchain Sync is progressing, LND will start to scan the blockchain and collect information.
+The Lightning scanning alone normally just takes around 1 hour until the waiting time is over, but it can take much longer if you are recovering on old wallet from seed.

 * [Why is my "final sync" taking so long?](FAQ.md#why-is-my-final-sync-taking-so-long)

-Once all is done you should see this status screen on the RaspiBlitz LCD/display like this:
+Once all is done, you should see a status screen on the RaspiBlitz LCD/display like this:

 ![SSH9dz](pictures/ssh9z-ready.png)

 ### Main Menu

-If you now login by SSH in your RaspiBlitz (or you are still logged in) you will the the Main Menu:
+If you now login via SSH to your RaspiBlitz (or you are still logged in) you will the Main Menu:

 ![SSH9e1](pictures/mainmenu.png)

 And if you scroll down .. you see even more options.
-All options of the main menu will be explained below in the feature documentation.
+All options on the main menu will be explained below in the feature documentation.

-*OK .. so from here on your RaspiBlitz is ready to play with.*
+*OK .. so from here on out, your RaspiBlitz is ready to play with.*

-If you need an idea what the most basic next steps to experience Lightning would be:
+If you need an idea of what the most basic next steps to experience Lightning would be:

 * Fund on-chain Wallet
 * Open a channel
 * Make a payment

-If you like to do this all from a web browser with a dashboard UI instead from an SSH terminal, go to `SERVICES`, activate the `RTL Webinterface` and after the reboot you will see a new `RTL` option in the SSH main menu - it will give you all the information so that you can now open the RTL Webinterface in your browser.
+If you would prefer to do this from a web browser with a dashboard UI, instead of an SSH terminal, go to `SERVICES`, activate the `RTL Webinterface`, and after the reboot you will see a new `RTL` option in the SSH main menu - it will give you all the information so that you can now open the RTL Webinterface in your browser.

 Have fun riding the lightning :D